gordeevtrade/ManagingFinance/README.md

 # ManagingFinance
 (Asp Web Api,  NET 6 , Entity Framework, MsSql, Html, Css ,Js,TypeScript Angular 15, Bootstrap 5, Angular Material, Identity, JWT, Google OAuth)

+Managing Self Finance App

-This is a personal finance management application designed to empower users to handle their finances effectively.
-At its core, the app is equipped with CRUD (Create, Read, Update, Delete) functionalities, allowing users to efficiently manage their income, expenses, savings, and investments.
+This is a comprehensive personal finance management application developed using .NET 6.
+The app incorporates robust security measures and a range of functionalities to help users effectively manage their financial data.

-Features include:
+Key Features:

-Finance Tracking: Users can record their income, expenses, savings, and investments.
-They can also update or delete these records as needed, providing a real-time overview of their financial health.
+Finance Tracking: The app enables users to manage their income, expenses, savings, and investments through CRUD (Create, Read, Update, Delete) operations, giving a real-time overview of their financial situation.

-Budgeting: The app allows users to set financial goals and budgets, and tracks their progress towards these goals over time.

-Financial Reports: Users can generate financial reports to gain insights into their spending habits and saving trends.

-Google OAuth: To ensure secure and convenient user access, the app integrates Google OAuth for authentication.
-This enables users to sign in using their Google credentials, streamlining the sign-in process and enhancing the security of user data.
+User Authentication: Incorporating ASP.NET Identity for user registration and login, the application ensures secure access to user data.
+It also supports Google OAuth, allowing users to sign in using their Google credentials.

+JWT Authentication: The system uses JSON Web Tokens (JWT) for maintaining sessions, ensuring the secure transmission of user information.

+Data Validation: The app employs extensive data validation to ensure the accuracy and integrity of the user data.
+It checks input data for correctness before processing, minimizing potential errors and improving overall data quality.

+Interactive UI: The application's user interface is designed to be intuitive and user-friendly, making it easy for individuals to manage their financial data.

+Security: In addition to secure authentication, the app has been designed with a focus on secure data handling and privacy protection.

-The Managing Self Finance App aims to provide a user-friendly platform for individuals to take control of their financial lives.
-Whether it's tracking everyday expenses or planning long-term investments, the app delivers a comprehensive suite of tools to assist users in making informed financial decisions.
+The Managing Self Finance App serves as a powerful tool for personal financial management, providing a secure and user-friendly platform to track, analyze, and manage financial data effectively.